BiggerPockets/patterns/_patterns/creating-a-pr.md

 ### Scope creep

 * If you give feedback that's outside the scope, bear in mind it won't necessarily be addressed within this PR
-* The author should create a ticket for this follow up work, post a link and resolve the comment
+* The author should create a ticket for this follow-up work, post a link, and resolve the comment.
+You might be requested to add more details to the ticket in case you're more familiar with its requirements.

 ### What should be included in a PR?